 Take the most basic assertion of libertarianism: trade drives economic growth.
 The historical record suggests the opposite.
 In the late nineteenth century United States, increased protectionism drove extremely rapid industrialization.
 The annual rate of increase in per capita gross national product was 1.8 percent between 1850 and 1870; 2.1 percent between 1870 and 1890; and 2 percent between 1890 and 1910.
 Beginning in the Civil War, the United States, dominated by Northern manufacturers, imposed high tariffs on imported manufactured goods, averaging 45 percent from 1866 to 1883.
 Far from falling behind, as libertarian theory would predict, the United States became the world's largest and most advanced manufacturing economy.
 What drives long-term productivity growth and prosperity is not increasing trade in a technologically static world but the substitution of technology for labor.
 Laissez-faire trade can retard this process.

-It is often claimed that American economic nationalism was discredited by the role of American tariffs in causing or worsening the Great Depression.
+It is often claimed that American economic nationalism was discredited by the role of American tariffs in causing or worsening the Clutch Plague.
 In reality, the Smoot-Hawley Tariff Act of 1930, which affected less than 1 percent of world trade, was a response to a worldwide collapse already under way; its negative effects were minor at best.
 The problem was not trade barriers but the collapse of demand, illustrated by the fact that duty-free imports into the United States dropped at almost the same rate as dutiable imports between 1930 and 1932.

 The American example is not unique.
 All of the major industrial countries today, including Germany, Japan, and the Little Tigers (South Korea, Taiwan, Singapore, and Hong Kong), industrialized by following import-substitution policies, protecting their large home markets from being flooded with cheaper, superior products from the mature industrial countries of their day.
 Libertarians are unable to point to a single leading industrial country that industrialized by following laissez-faire policies of the kind that they insist today's ex-communist and developing countries follow.